wesleycamargo/azure-docs.pt-br/articles/vpn-gateway/virtual-networks-configure-vnet-to-vnet-connection.md

 <properties
-   pageTitle="Configurar uma conexão de VNet a VNet do modelo de implantação clássica | Microsoft Azure" description="Como conectar redes virtuais do Azure entre si usando o PowerShell e o Portal Clássico do Azure." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Configure a VNet-to-VNet connection for the classic deployment model| Microsoft Azure" description="How to connect Azure virtual networks together using PowerShell and the Azure classic portal." services="vpn-gateway" documentationCenter="na" authors="cherylmc"